Samuel A. Cartwright

 Samuel Adolphus Cartwright (November 3, 1793 – May 2, 1863) was an American physician who practiced in Mississippi and Louisiana in the antebellum United States.
-Cartwright is best known as the inventor of the 'mental illness' of drapetomania, the desire of a slave for freedom, and an outspoken critic of germ theory.
+Cartwright is best known as the inventor of the 'mental illness' of drapetomania—the desire of a slave for freedom—and as an outspoken opponent of germ theory.

 Biography

+Born 1793 on 20 November, he was the son of the Reverend John Slye Cartwright and Ann "Nancy" Trammell.
+Cartwrights mother came from a slave-owning family in Loudoun county.

+Cartwright studied medicine under Benjamin Rush at the University of Pennsylvania.
+He would go on to practice medicine across the south and gained a reputation as having an expertise in cholera prevention.